t-dedah/project-reports-action/docs/README.md

 If a report section targets multiple targets, the data will be rolled up and passed to the report.
 Since the stages and times are normalized, it can provide a common view of different boards and repos.

-Reports have default settings but they can be overriden in your configuration file.

-Reports will have settings for various labels, but in general using this set will allow for less configuration settings and consistency:

-- type: `epic`, `feature`, `task`, `bug`
-- status: `status: green`, `status: yellow`, `status: red`

-> TODO: I think we should change this to `green`, `yellow`, `red` for alignment with type and being simple

-"Last updated" is calculated by default from looking for a comment with the heading text `## update`.
-This is customizable.

 So let's get started ...

 ## Create a repo for running and storing your reports